mailru/easyjson/README.md

 * `-build_tags` will add the specified build tags to generated Go sources.

-## Structure json tag options

-Besides standart json tag options like 'omitempty' the following are supported:

-* 'noclone' - disables allocation and copying of string values, making them refer to original json buffer memory.
-This works great for short lived objects which are not hold in memory after decoding and immediate usage.

 ## Generated Marshaler/Unmarshaler Funcs

 For Go struct types, easyjson generates the funcs `MarshalEasyJSON` /